abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 # change log
+-  2.6.0
+   -  added cache to reduce the number of requests to the discord API
+   -  deprecated deleteMany due to the heavy load on the discord API when using this method
+   -  refactor/format the code (stander prettier format)
 + 2.5.5
   - added support for bot account 🥳 we know recommend using bot account instead of client account
   - deprecated login method